d2iq-shadowbq/Enterprise-DC-OS-LATEST-Install-Cheatsheet/3 - Installation.md

-# Install Enterprise DC/OS 1.12 BETA Cluster Nodes
+# Install Enterprise DC/OS 1.12 Cluster Nodes
 I suggest you start with the master node and waid for it to become fully healthy.
 That way, you have a pretty good assurance that all of your prerequisites were done correctly.
+In fact, I would install one of each type of node, and wait for it to become healthy in the dashboard before installing everything enmass.

 ## Set Region and Zone Labels on All Nodes
 These files are referenced by the "fault-domain-defect" script run at agent startup

 ### Deploy Fault Domain "region" File
+Enter the @region where the node will live in place of `<region-name here>`
 ```
 sudo cat > /var/region << 'EOF'
 <region-name here>